annapen813/Phonepe-Pulse/README.md

 Clone your master repository to your local machine.
 The github repository URL is .

-Start the tweetScrap.py file, using the command "streamlit run tweetScrap.py".
+Since the Data is already extracted and stored in my cloud database, you can directly start the phonepepulse.py file, using the command "streamlit run phonepepulse.py".

 This will initialize the Streamlit form with the cusotm port of http://localhost:8051

+If you need to extract and store it on your database.
+You have to modify the connection settings in the dbConfig.py file.
+Once it is done, Run the below DataInsertion.py file, this will call the DataExtraction methods on the below files

+AggregatedTransactionData.py
+AggregatedUserTransactionData.py
+MapHoverTransactionData.py
+MapHoverUserTransactionData.py
+TopTransactionData.py
+TopRegisteredUserData.py

+Once the data successfully inserted on your custom database the phonepepulse.py file, using the command "streamlit run phonepepulse.py".

+This will initialize the Streamlit form with the cusotm port of http://localhost:8051

-It has below fields
+It has Menu with Visualization Category list on the Sidebar, Year, State, Quarter fields
-    Search Text
-    From Date
-    To Date
-    Number of tweets

-   Search Text - Text to scrap the data from tweeter using snScrape From Date - From which date you want to scrape
-   To Date - Till which date you want to scrape
-   Number of tweets - Count to define the number of scrape data to be fetched, by default its defined as 500
+   Visualization Category - User option to choose the visualization for Aggregated Data or Map Hover Data Year - List of Years
+   State - List of States / All India
+   Quarter - Qarter of a Year

-Once you click the button "Click to Scrap", the behid method will fetch the data from tweeter and displayed in the dataframe
+Once you choose the visualization category, the behid methods will fetch the data from Database and displayed in the Plotly Express Charts

-We also give 3 options to store the data
-    Upload it to Mongo DB
-    Download the data as CSV file
-    Download the data as JSON file

-By clicking on the respective buttons, the respective methods will be triggered and the data will be saved or downloaded on your local machine